catseye/Chrysoberyl/article/Project Dependencies.md

 *   specification-link: http://schemers.org/Documents/Standards/R5RS/
 *   suggested-implementation: http://justinethier.github.io/husk-scheme/

-Our Scheme projects are generally written in vanilla R5RS Scheme and are tested with CHICKEN Scheme 4.9.0.1.
+Our Scheme projects are generally written in vanilla R5RS Scheme.
+For more precise version numbers they have been tested on, see [The Cat's Eye Technologies Platform][].

 ### Ophis